cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/assignments.md

 The description above is a guideline.
 The word length ensures that you have submitted the required number of a words for a CI-H class; you can always write more.
 If you use a nonverbal medium--photography, video, graphic art, sound, etc.— or write a poem, dialogue, or story instead, please submit an artist's statement of an appropriate length.
 If your submission is in a different format from Microsoft Word, please send it to me as an email attachment.

-You might use the Discussion forum on this topic to get started or review the opening survey on your experiences in writing and communication.
+You might use the discussion forum on this topic to get started or review the opening survey on your experiences in writing and communication.